11. Yubari King Melons

 What does a Densuke watermelon taste like?
 Does it taste like gold?
 Has anyone ever tried one of these?
 Is it worth it?
 It is said to be sweeter and these watermelons are a luxury item commonly given as gifts.

 9. Japanese Matsusaka Beef

 This high price is owing to the way Matsusaka beef is raised from specially pampered, “Japanese Black” cows.
-It is said that the cows are fed very well, given baths and are massaged often to increase blood circulation.
+It is said that the cows are fed very well, given baths, and are massaged often to increase blood circulation.
 Only about 25,000 animals are slaughtered each year.
-What makes the beef so sought after is its very well evenly marbled with delicate fat distribution, which explain its melt-in-your-mouth texture, rich in flavor and the fats is extremely creamy (You won’t ever feel disgusted with its fatty layer).
+What makes the beef so sought after is it’s very well evenly marbled with delicate fat distribution, which explains its melt-in-your-mouth texture, rich in flavor and the fats are extremely creamy (You won’t ever feel disgusted with its fatty layer).

 Origin : Matsusaka region of Mie, Japan

 Matsutake literally translated as pine mushroom in Japanese is known as Japan’s Black Truffle.
 These mushrooms grow in pine trees forest covered with fallen leaves, hence the name – Matsutake.

 The harvest of these incredible mushrooms has significantly decreased over time to less than 1,000 tons per year which causes them to become so expensive.
 Up to 90% of Matsutake sold in Japan are actually imported, from countries like China, Northwestern United States, South Korea, and North Korea.

 These imported varieties are much cheaper and sell for an average of 10,000 yen (US$110) per kilogram.
 Matsutake is often given as a premium ingredient in gift baskets to show appreciation.